Overview

 stat image

-Using a Process-Content-Relationship scale to measure therapist and client connection, researchers who published in the journal Psychiatry found that a healthy and secure therapeutic relationship was a factor in reducing dependency in clients diagnosed with dependent personality disorder1
+Using a Process-Content-Relationship scale to measure therapist and client connection, researchers who published in the journal Psychiatry found that a healthy and stable therapeutic relationship was a factor in reducing dependency in clients diagnosed with dependent personality disorder1

 Below are more key statistics on DPD: